 By turning the shaft of the potentiometer, you change the amount of resistance on either side of the wiper which is connected to the center pin of the potentiometer.
 This changes the voltage at the center pin.
 When the resistance between the center and the side connected to 5 volts is close to zero (and the resistance on the other side is close to 10 kilohms), the voltage at the center pin nears 5 volts.
 When the resistances are reversed, the voltage at the center pin nears 0 volts, or ground.
 This voltage is the analog voltage that you're reading as an input.

 The microcontroller of the board has a circuit inside called an analog-to-digital converter or ADC that reads this changing voltage and converts it to a number between 0 and 1023.
 When the shaft is turned all the way in one direction, there are 0 volts going to the pin, and the input value is 0.
 When the shaft is turned all the way in the opposite direction, there are 5 volts going to the pin and the input value is 1023.
 In between, analogRead() returns a number between 0 and 1023 that is proportional to the amount of voltage being applied to the pin.

-In the program below, the very first thing that you do will in the setup function is to begin serial communications, at 9600 bits of data per second, between your board and your computer with the line:
+In the program below, the very first thing you'll do will be in the setup function, to begin serial communication at 9600 bits of data per second, between your board and your computer with the line: